core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and the lifetime of the registration.
 It is expected that other specifications will define further parameters (see
 {{iana-registry}}).
 The RD then creates a new registration resource in the RD and returns its location.
 An endpoint MUST use that location when refreshing registrations using this interface.
-Endpoint resources in the RD are kept active for the period indicated by the lifetime parameter.
-The endpoint is responsible for refreshing the entry within this period using either the registration or update interface.
-The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameters ep and d does not create multiple RD entries.
+Registration resources in the RD are kept active for the period indicated by the lifetime parameter.
+The endpoint is responsible for refreshing the registration resource within this period using either the registration or update interface.
+The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameters ep and d does not create multiple registration resources.
-A new registration may be created at any time to supersede an existing registration, replacing the registration parameters and links.
+A new registration resource may be created at any time to supersede an existing registration, replacing the registration parameters and links.

 An empty payload is considered a malformed request.

 The posted link-format document can (and typically does) contain relative references both in its link targets and in its anchors, or contain empty anchors.
-The server needs to resolve these references in order to faithfully represent them in lookups.
+The RD server needs to resolve these references in order to faithfully represent them in lookups.
 The Base URI against which they are resolved is the context of the registration, which is provided either explicitly in the `con` parameter or constructed implicitly from the requester's network address.
-When resolving relative target references, the server first resolves the context of that link (the in the "anchor" attribute), and then interprets the target as a reference relative to that context (see {{resolution-rules}}).
+When resolving relative target references, the server first resolves the context of that link, and then interprets the target as a reference relative to that context (see {{resolution-rules}}).

 The registration request interface is specified as follows: